flahgill/AnimalEnrichmentTrackerService/app/src/main/resources/design-doc.md

 # Design Doc
 ## Animal Enrichment Tracker Service

-## 1.Problem Statement
+## 1. Problem Statement
 Enrichment activities are essential for the well-being of animals at the St. Louis Zoo, mandated by the zoo's policy to provide at least two activities per week for each animal.
 The responsibility falls on teams of zookeepers to administer these activities and assess their effectiveness based on a current rating system.
 To streamline this process, the proposed Animal Enrichment Tracker Service aims to automate activity tracking for each animal.
 This service will empower zookeepers to efficiently monitor animals, select appropriate enrichments, record enrichment activities administered, and evaluate each activity's impact through a rating system.

 ## 2. Use Cases
-U1.
+- U1.
 As a user, I would like the ability to add a habitat to the system.
-U2.
+- U2.
 As a user, I would like the ability to remove a habitat from the system.
-U3.
+- U3.
 As a user, I would like the ability to update a habitat.
-U4.
+- U4.
 As a user, I would like the ability to add an animal to a habitat.
-U5.
+- U5.
 As a user, I would like the ability to remove an animal from a habitat.
-U6.
+- U6.
 As a user, I would like the ability to view all animals in a habitat.
-U7.
+- U7.
 As a user, I would like the ability to add an enrichment activity to a habitat.
-U8.
+- U8.
 As a user, I would like the ability to remove an enrichment activity from a habitat.
-U9.
+- U9.
 As a user, I would like the ability to update an enrichment activity.
-U10.
+- U10.
 As a user, I would like the ability to view all enrichments for a habitat.
-U11.
+- U11.
 As a user, I would like the ability to view all enrichment activities sorted by date administered.
-U12.
+- U12.
 As a user, I would like the ability to view all enrichment activities sorted by ratings and habitat.
-[STRETCH GOALS]
+- [STRETCH GOALS]
-U13.
+- U13.
 As a user, I would like the ability to add an animal object with specific attributes (more than just a string name) to a habitat.
-U14.
+- U14.
 As a user, I would like the ability to remove an animal object with specific attributes (more than just a string name) from a habitat.
-U15.
+- U15.
 As a user, I would like the ability to update an animal object with specific attributes (more than just a string name) in a habitat.
-U16.
+- U16.
 As a user, I would like the ability to view all animal objects in a habitat.

 ## 4. Project Scope